kosiarn/Content-Delivery-Network/services/edge/README.md

 A main module that defines all API endpoints.

+After running the project the server's Swagger UI is available under `http://localhost:<edge server's port>/docs`.
+It lists all available endpoints and shares an interface to test them.

 #### `/ping`

 A GET endpoint useful to check if the server is up.